 Dirt Roads and a Straw Bale Casita; A Mini New Mexican Adventure

 Sometimes the shortest bikepacking trips are the sweetest… especially if your four-year-old son is involved.
-Cass heads off with his tribe for a family bikepacking overnighter before winter sets in across the New Mexican desert, and offers advice for those thinking of trying something similar.
+Cass and his tribe head off for a family overnighter before winter sets in across the New Mexican desert, and offers advice for those thinking of trying something similar.

 Oh, the beauty of the simple overnighter.
 So manageable.
 So easy to plan.
 So disproportionately fulfilling.
 And such a sublime way to spend time with your family.

 In this case, our mini adventure took the form of a night out in the New Mexican Desert.
 Yet as simple as it was, and despite the compact nature of the trip, I’ll admit that I pondered and deliberated over our gear options.
 Like any bike-obsessed, car-free living father, I’ve slowly built up a small arsenal of transportation solutions for my son Sage, now almost 5 years old.

 Oh, the choices… There was the tag along Weehoo (big thumbs up from Sage), a Yepp seat (great for around town), a Thule Chariot trailer (which we used on our Bolivia expedition), and the Xtracycle Leap (bolted onto my Surly ECR).
 Most recently, we’ve added his own bicycle to the fleet, a green Isla Bike Cnoc 16 (to which I’ve fitted fatter tires and a feed bag, of course) that Sage cherishes.